Entity Matching

 Entity matching isn’t just another data processing step; it’s the layer that decides whether your multi-source data strategy holds together or falls apart.
 The organizations winning with alternative data have moved beyond fragile, manual matching to automated, intelligent resolution systems.

 That’s what we build at Forage AI.
-Our matching infrastructure handles standardization, ML-powered resolution, and continuous learning — so your data stays consistent as sources grow and change.
+Our matching infrastructure deploys a team of specialized AI agents to handle standardization, semantic resolution, and continuous learning — so your data stays consistent, accurate, and actionable as sources grow and change.

 Talk to our data team →